Integralist/integralist.co.uk/content/page/resume.md

 I care a lot about the people I work with, and aim to build meaningful relationships with people across the company.
 In doing so I hope to ensure that we collectively are able to work as a cohesive unit, and thus provide great value to our users.

+> "Thanks, I'm amazed that you always deliver top notch answers."

+This feedback came from a Senior Sales Engineer at Fastly and was both unexpected and nice.
+I actually _didn't_ have the answer they needed.
+I just wanted to redirect this person to where I thought would be the best place for them to get a solution (so it included as much historical context as I could provide, and multiple signposts along the way).

+A kind smile, a compassionate ear, and a bit of effort goes a long way in life.

 ## Summary

 I ideally want to get across two fundamental things about me: